ay-lab/dcHiC/README.md

 ### Paper (preprint)

-For more details about this method, please see our [preprint](https://www.biorxiv.org/content/10.1101/2021.02.02.429297v1).
+If you want more details about this method or find it useful, please see/cite our [preprint](https://www.biorxiv.org/content/10.1101/2021.02.02.429297v1).
 See web-hosted visualization examples of case scenarios in the paper [here](https://ay-lab.github.io/dcHiC).

 ## Installation